Skip to content

 Overview

-chctl provides simple mechanism to support CloudHedge Offline Discovery functionality from the local workstation
+chctl provides a simple mechanism to support CHAI™ offline discovery functionality from your local workstation.

-Offline discovery can be done inside an air-gapped environment which may be completely isolated and disconnected from the OmniDeq portal.
-The cloud practitioner can use the OmniDeq command line utility (chctl) to trigger the offline discovery for the Linux/Windows systems within the air-gapped environment.
+Offline discovery can be performed within an air-gapped environment that may be completely isolated and disconnected from the CHAI™ portal.
+Cloud practitioners can use the CHAI™ command-line utility (chctl) to trigger offline discovery for Linux and Windows systems within the air-gapped environment.

-The Offline discovery information is captured from the Linux/Windows systems and the captured metadata is transferred to the OmniDeq portal when the internet connectivity is available.
+The offline discovery information is captured from the Linux and Windows systems, and the captured metadata is transferred to the CHAI™ portal when internet connectivity becomes available.

-- For Windows discovery, latest version (7.3+) of Microsoft Powershell with WinRM needs to be installed
+For Windows discovery, the latest version (7.3+) of Microsoft PowerShell with WinRM must be installed:

--- MacOS - To install the WinRM powershell module, run the following commands
+To install the WinRM PowerShell module, run the following command:

 sudo pwsh -Command 'Install-Module -Name PSWSMan -Force'

-- To check the version of WinRM module installed (ideal version is 2.3+), run the following command
+To check the installed WinRM module version (recommended version is 2.3+), run:

 pwsh -Command 'find-module -Name PSWSMan'